 An in-depth review of the Testive ACT prep course

 Testive takes a very different approach to ACT prep than most traditional test prep companies.
-Rather than forcing students to sit through a series of classes in a lecture hall or read from a thousand-page textbook, they combine high-yield practice material and adaptive software with the personal touch of a private tutor.
-The idea of personalized homework, weekly meetings with a dedicated coach, and smart performance analysis is music to most parents’ ears.
+Rather than focusing on video lectures and assigned readings, they combine practice material and adaptive software with the personal touch of a private ACT tutor.
 But does this non-traditional approach to prepping for one of the biggest tests of your life actually work?
 We closely examine the Testive ACT prep package and all of its features in this detailed review.

 It is this combination of personal touch and guidance with smart practice that makes Testive unique among ACT prep companies.
 But it is not just Testive’s program structure that makes them unique, their course option and pricing structure is also different from others, as discussed more fully below.

 Testive offers students three different prep packages from which to choose.
-But unlike traditional prep companies that charge a hefty, one-time fee for a set course, Testive uses a subscription-based model for their prep (noting the one exception for their bootcamp).
+But unlike traditional prep companies that charge a hefty, one-time fee for a set course, Testive uses a subscription-based model for their prep.

 Course options and pricing current as of date of publication.